Chinese producers see red over cheap European wine

 The China Alcoholic Drinks Association has asked the Ministry of Commerce to look into dumping as well as subsidies to European wine makers, the association said on its website.

-Wine exports from the EU to China have increased sharply in recent years, reaching 169 million liters in 2011, compared with 35.9 million liters in 2008, Wang Zuming, secretary of the association’s wine subcommittee, was quoted as saying.
+Wine exports from the EU to China have increased sharply in recent years, reaching 169 million litres in 2011, compared with 35.9 million litres in 2008, Wang Zuming, secretary of the association’s wine subcommittee, was quoted as saying.

 “Almost all wine enterprises in China have strongly felt the impact of the attack by wine imports from the European Union, with operations, performance and market share seriously sliding,” Wang said.